isdanryan/ToDoApp/README.md

   5. Safari

 * I then used the dev tools to simulate different screen sizes/devices from 320 px up to 4000 px in width.
-* In addition to this, I also asked several people to test using iPhones and Apple Mac laptops/desktops.
+* In addition to this, deployed the site to a cloud server and asked several people to test using iPhones and Apple Mac laptops/desktops.
 These users reported no issues or bugs.

 ### **Testing User Stories**
 ## Continually add to the list.

-    - I can continuosly add To Do's to the list, with the list updating instantly each time.
+    - I can continuously add To-Do's to the list, with the list updating instantly each time.

 ## Delete things from the list as they are accomplished.